engineersCode/facultydev1/README.md

 > [Apply for funding to participate via a simple form.](https://forms.gle/Azkzw8PiVu5LALWDA)

-### Why "Engineers Code"?
+### What is "Engineers Code"?

 **This workshop is open to any STEM faculty**, not just engineers.
 We use the label _"Engineers Code"_ in a project that is developing open learning modules (see our [repository on GitHub](https://github.com/engineersCode/EngComp)), and the [#EngineersCode](https://twitter.com/hashtag/engineerscode?f=live) hashtag on Twitter to announce newly released content, and invite a community.
-So we're simply reusing this moniker here for fun and giggles.

 ## Details